kcodek/flutter_trailers/notes.md

 1. Widgets
     - Single Child - e.g. `Container` widget is similar to a div
     - Multi Child
     - A `stateless` widget never changes.
 Icon, IconButton, and Text are examples of stateless widgets.
-Stateless widgets subclass StatelessWidget.
+Stateless widgets subclass statelessWidget.
         - To create a Stateless widget, we have to override the `build()` method

     - A `stateful` widget is dynamic: for example, it can change its appearance in response to events triggered by user interactions or when it receives data.
 Checkbox, Radio, Slider, InkWell, Form, and TextField are examples of stateful widgets.
-Stateful widgets subclass StatefulWidget.
+Stateful widgets subclass statefulWidget.
         - To create a Stateful widget, we have to override the `createState()` method, which returns the state of the widget.